 Schenectady Nature Bus

-ECOS: the Environmental Clearinghouse and MHLC have teamed up with the CDTA to bring a limited Nature Bus trolley service to Schenectady!
-During three weekends this summer, enjoy free bus service and free programming at natural spaces within Schenectady County.
+ECOS: the Environmental Clearinghouse and MHLC teamed up with the CDTA to bring Nature Bus service to Schenectady.
+Thank you to our donors and volunteers for your involvement in 2023 and 2024.